MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_30/11_06_00/appunti.md

 art: symbol of itself

-so not symbolic of anyth
+so not symbolic of anything

+---
+those who go beneath the surface do so at their peril

+the ctitics that go beyond superficialitydo so risking

+t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjg4MzYzMTgsLTY3MTIxNjI5OV19
+eyJoaXN0b3J5IjpbNTEyODAxNTQ0LC02NzEyMTYyOTldfQ==
 -->